 As hard as it is to get into med school, there are steps that you can take to make it easier on yourself.
 In the quest to be as competitive as possible, there are mistakes that you can avoid making to save yourself from regret.

-You can participate in hundreds of different activities, but if you only scraped the surface of each experience, it won't impress the admission committee.
+You can participate in hundreds of different activities, but if you only scrape the surface of each experience, it won't impress the admissions committee.
 It's better to select a few activities to put your time into and from which you can gain valuable experience.

+Applying to med school is arguably one of the most significant decisions you will make.
 So what sense does it make to rush it?
 Why not take your time and go at your own pace if the end result of becoming a doctor will be more attainable?

 Some schools that you apply to should be "safe" schools—ones that you have a higher chance of being accepted into.
 And of course, a few can be those out-of-reach schools as well.

 Applying to too many out-of-reach schools will limit your chances of being accepted, as the odds are very slim.
 It's better to take an objective approach to your application and focus on the schools where your chances of acceptance are the highest.

-If you've managed to avoid these common mistakes and fulfill all medical school requirements, then getting into med school is certainly an attainable goal.
+Several factors play a role in getting into med school: your GPA, MCAT score, extracurriculars, the schools you apply to, and much more.
+If you avoid common mistakes and fulfill all medical school requirements, then getting into medical school is certainly an attainable goal.